All Products

 • Multiple servers provide Internet-facing services through two domain names.
 The company must configure content delivery acceleration for both domain names, which increases costs.

-The following table describes information about the web servers of the enterprise and the forwarding rules that the HTTP listeners use after the enterprise uses the GA service to accelerate its web application.
+The following table describes information about the web servers of the enterprise and the forwarding rules that the HTTP listener uses after the enterprise uses Global Accelerator to accelerate access to its web application.

 Domain name